shawnsong/kubernetes-handbook/examples/metrics-servers/metrics-servers.md

 The installation of Metrics Server could be problematic.
 Here are a few tips to diagnose issues:
 - Make sure `metrics-server` is running in `kube-system` systems.
 Use `kubectl logs` to check causes.
 It could be caused by certificates issues.
 If that's the case, make sure the generated certificates are distributed to all API Servers.
 - Make sure the Pod is reachable from other nodes.
 Ping the Pod should return results.
+- Make sure the Pod is reachable from **EVERY** API Server. a) Flannel runs on API Server. b) Ping the Pod IP from each API Server should return results.
 - Make sure the Metrics `APIService` is running. `kubectl get apiservice`
-- If the Pod is running but `kubectl top` returns errors like `Error from server (ServiceUnavailable): the server is currently unable to handle the request`, check API Server logs: `journal -u kube-apiserver -f` or add '`v=10` in the `kubectl top` command to find out it fails at what step.
+- If the Pod is running but `kubectl top` returns errors like `Error from server (ServiceUnavailable): the server is currently unable to handle the request`, check API Server logs: `journal -u kube-apiserver -f` or add '`v=10` in the `kubectl top` command to find out at what step it fails at.